bresilla/Project_1_RoboND/README.md

 ![alt text][image1]

 From here i used the Databucket class pandas dataframe to go through all pictures that i recorded during first run.
+*The video of output is in `./output` folder*

+### Populating process_image() function in the notebook was straight forward, all the methods were already touched during the classa and in notebook!
+### But each steap was as follows:

 1. Based on pixels of grid picture that was given, we marked the exact pixels for source and destination
 2. I used openCV warp function to make an image from camera-point-of-view to bird-eye-point-of-veie
 3. Color thresholding of terrain, obsicles and rocks